Our Services

 -

-I am a Registered Midwife with the British Columbia College of Nurses and Midwives (BCCNM) and an International Board Certified Lactation Consultant (IBCLC).
+I am a Registered Midwife with the British Columbia College of Nurses and Midwives (BCCNM), an International Board Certified Lactation Consultant (IBCLC), and member of the Academy of Breastfeeding Medicine (ABM).

 -